 Timesharing Today has a Resale Document Kit, which you can purchase for about $30, or even less if you choose to download the kit.
 Instructions, fill-in-the-blank forms, sample letters, loan documents, etc. Easy to follow.
 A kit from My Resort Network sells for under $10, but might not include legal language required if the timeshare or one of the two parties is in Florida.

 If you want to be somewhat secure in the closing process after you have negotiated a written deal, consider using one of the low-cost timeshare closing services such as the ones listed in the Frequently Mentioned Resale and Rental Sites article above, so that neither the money nor the deed is disbursed until both are in the hands of the closing company.
 Your buyer might insist on using such a service.
-Fees are typically $300-$350 depending on what services you utilize.
-TimeTravel Traders will handle the closing for about $100, but the fee does not include escrow handling of purchase price funds.
+Fees are typically around $300-$500 depending on what services you utilize.

 Whether you or the buyer pay such closing fees is a matter of negotiation between you and the buyer.
 (However, in today's market, where there is a glut of available timeshares, you will get a leg up your competition if you pay closing and any transfer fees.)
 Using a closing service is not a substitute for having a contract with the buyer.
 Another reason for using a closing company: Keep in mind that you are responsible for the timeshare maintenance fees until the resort is properly notified of the title change, along with payment of the resort's transfer fee, if applicable.

 Donate Rather than Sell?

 Selling a timeshare week takes effort, patience and diligence (to avoid a scam).
 But the effort, if you are realistic in your expectations, will pay off.